 Output for this step:

-To create a new database for the data warehouse, launch SQL Server Management Studio.
+To create a new database for DWH, launch SQL Server Management Studio.
 Then, right-click the Databases folder in the Object Explorer and select New Database.
 Name your database and set the database options.
 We named ours as fire_insurance_DW.

 Now, let’s create new tables for the SQL Server.
 We will start with the fact table.
 For our fire insurance sales example, we have the structure as shown below.

-The fact table above includes 3 additive measures: premium, other_charges, and total_amount_paid.
-Meantime, total_charges is a computed measure based on premium + other_charges.
+The fact table above includes three additive measures: premium, other_charges, and total_amount_paid.
+In the meantime, total_charges is a computed measure based on premium + other_charges.

 Please also pay attention to the foreign keys client_id, building_city_id, product_id, and statement_date.
 They will reference dimension tables later.